§ 9001C Intent and purpose.

 (6) Provide analytical and programming support to maintain and upgrade existing technology systems, applications and programs;

-(8) Make studies of all facets of data/voice/image processing, word processing, computer and computer-related telecommunications, voice and radio telecommunications in state government, and systems that may have been or will be installed or are proposed to be installed, and all matters pertaining thereto, including review of systems and equipment installed or to be installed or of changes or additions in or to equipment in any or all of the various state agencies, regardless of size or of the method or source of funding;
+b.
+Review of systems and equipment installed or to be installed or of changes or additions in or to equipment in any of the state agencies, regardless of size or of the method or source of funding;

-(9) Responsibility for the development and coordination of new technology-based management or productivity improvement programs, along with the responsibility to establish statewide information systems and technology priorities for purposes of budgetary funding reviews by the Director of the Office of Management and Budget;
+(9) Develop and coordinate new technology initiatives and establish statewide information systems and technology priorities for purposes of budgetary funding reviews by the Director of the Office of Management and Budget;

-(10) Promote cooperation between the several state agencies, departments and institutions in order that work may be done by one agency for another agency and equipment and/or technical personnel in one agency may be made available to another agency, and promote such improvements as may be necessary in joint or cooperative data processing operations.
-The Chief Information Officer is authorized to purchase, lease or rent data processing equipment in the name of the Department of Technology and Information and to operate the equipment in providing services to 1 or more state agencies, departments and institutions.
-When, in the opinion of the Chief Information Officer, better and more efficient data processing services can be performed, the Department may enter into lease or purchase agreements in the acquiring or the use of any data processing equipment and use such equipment in a consolidated or cooperative program.
-When the Department acts as a cooperative or consolidated data processing operating agency, the cost of the operation shall be prorated among the state agencies utilizing the data processing services provided thereby.
-The Chief Information Officer shall decide on the number of data processing centers, including the size of each, and shall be empowered to pick the site or sites for the centers and the controlling agency;
+(10) Promote cooperation between all state agencies, in order that work may be done by one agency for another agency and equipment and/or technical personnel in one agency may be made available to another agency, and promote such improvements as may be necessary in joint or cooperative technology operations.
+The Chief Information Officer is authorized to purchase, lease or rent technology and related equipment in the name of the Department of Technology and Information and to operate the equipment in providing services to any or all state agencies.
+When, in the opinion of the Chief Information Officer, better and more efficient technology services can be performed, the Department may enter into lease or purchase agreements in the acquiring or the use of any technology equipment and use such equipment in a centralized statewide approach.
+When the Department acts in a centralized statewide approach, the cost of the operation shall be prorated among the state agencies benefiting from those services provided thereby.
+The Chief Information Officer shall decide on the number of data centers, including the size of each, and shall be empowered to pick the site or sites for the centers and the controlling agency.
+Any consolidated or cooperative plan approved by the Chief Information Officer shall be given effect;

 (13) Provide staff support to the Technology Investment Council;